2. Chalcolithic and Bronze Age

 Erimi-Pamboula Cyprus

 Erimi-Pamboula sits quietly in southern Cyprus, yet this ancient settlement tells one of the island's most important stories.
-From 3500 to 2900 BC, this village thrived along the Kouris River, giving its name to an entire culture that shaped Cyprus for over a thousand years. -reddit-com Erimi-Pamboula represents the heart of what scholars call the Chalcolithic period in Cyprus, a time when people first combined stone tools with early metalwork.
+From 3500 to 2900 BC, this village thrived along the Kouris River, giving its name to an entire culture that shaped Cyprus for over a thousand years.
+Erimi-Pamboula represents the heart of what scholars call the Chalcolithic period in Cyprus, a time when people first combined stone tools with early metalwork.
 The settlement stretched across 15 hectares on a low plateau just three miles from the coast, where the Kouris River provided fresh water and access to valuable resources.
-The village was large enough and influential enough that the entire cultural period became known as the "Erimi culture," a name still…
+The village was large enough and influential enough that the entire cultural period became known as the "Erimi culture," a name still used…

 Read more